jgigault/HOWTO-quadruply-linked-list/README_STEP3.md

 	{
 		prev_left = NULL;

-		// [5] Each row is read from left to right, so we want *prev_top to be a pointer to the leftmost point
-		// First, rewind the current doubly linked list (because *pt is presently the rightmost point of the current row) if (pt)
+		// [5] Rewind the current doubly linked list *pt if (pt)
 			while (pt->left)
 				pt = pt->left;

-		// [6] Then save this reference so that *prev_top will reprensent the first point of the preceding row prev_top = pt;
+		// [6] Then save a reference to *pt so that *prev_top reprensents the first point of the preceding row prev_top = pt;
 	}
 	else